 Tyre labeling is too vague for modern tyres

-Tyre labeling does not affect tyre virtues
+Tyre labelling does not affect tyre virtues

-What do i mean ?.
-Manufacturers have always been torn between two things, Good grip or high mileage. it is very difficult to get the correct balance, we all know about the Michelin “X” when it came out ? it knocked the socks off mileage compared to all the other manufacturers, but also became famous for not been very good in the wet.
+So, the big five tyre makers, have always been torn between two things, Good grip or high mileage. it is very difficult to get the correct balance, we all know about the Michelin “X” when it came out ? it knocked the socks off mileage compared to all the other manufacturers, but also became famous for not been very good in the wet.

 This is a great example of the imbalance that can take place between the two things that the tyre makers are trying to achieve.
 With today’s modern tyre testing techniques these companies have a much better chance of getting the balances correct.
 So much so that tyres can now be made for specific car models such as BMWs and Mercedes, who have their own specific ones to aid the cars performance.